ilaria-barletta/connect-x/README.md

 ___
 ## How to play

 The game starts with a welcome screen where the user finds the title of the game and 3 options.
 They can go to the rules, start the game, or exit the game.
 To start the game the user needs to select the number matching the "start" option.
 At this point they are provided with new options with different levels as the game consists of 3 difficulty levels.
-There is an easy level where the word that they need to guess is short (4/5 letters), there is an intermediate level for medium lenght words (7/8 letters) and an hard level for long words (from 10 letters).
-Once the user selects the preferred level, they are asked once againto confirm their choice before proceeding.
+There is an easy level where the word that they need to guess is short (4/5 letters), there is an intermediate level for medium length words (7/8 letters) and an hard level for long words (from 10 letters).
+Once the user selects the preferred level, they are asked once again to confirm their choice before proceeding.
 When they are happy with their choice, the game can start.
-The user starts guessing letters and if they haven't used one already they can also ask for a hint so that a random letter from the mistery word is added to the screen for them.
+The user starts guessing letters and if they haven't used one already they can also ask for a hint so that a random letter from the mystery word is added to the screen for them.
 The user has only 1 hint per game and 6 lives, one life will be taken from them every time they pick the wrong letter.
 The game ends either when the user successfully guesses the word while still alive or if they use all their lives and they die.
 A new set of options with the opportunity to start a new game or exit appears to them after every win/defeat.

 ___
 ## Features